Noel Trinidad: Personal life

-Noel Trinidad is married to Lally Laurel.
+Noel Trinidad is married to Milagros "Lally" Laurel, who served as the representative from Batangas's 3rd district from 1987 to 1998.
+She is the daughter of former House Speaker Jose Laurel Jr., and granddaughter of former President Jose P. Laurel.

 He has Joel as his son, who is also an actor.
 Trinidad also previously worked in an advertising agency.

-His father is Francisco "Koko" Trinidad while his mother is Lina Flor who are regarded for being pioneers of the Philippines radio industry.
+His father is Francisco "Koko" Trinidad, while his mother is Lina Flor.
+They are regarded for being pioneers of the Philippines radio industry.
 Flor is known for writing the radio drama series Gulong ng Palad.